-Podiatry is a medical speciality involving the feet and ankles.
+Podiatry is a medical speciality involving the feet.
 Here at North Downs Hospital in Surrey we specialise in the treatment and diagnosis of podiatric conditions.

 The foot is made up of an astonishing 26 bones and 33 joints – making it particularly intricate and susceptible to damage.
 It also contains over 100 tendons, muscles and ligaments allowing for extreme flexibility.